eduvpn/documentation/PROFILE_CONFIG.md

 ## Options

+This table descibes all available configuration options for a profile.
+The "Default Value" column indicates what the value is if the option is _missing_ from the configuration, not necessarily the value it has in installations!
+This is done to allow upgrading old installations without requiring the administrator to modify the configuration file and to keep existing clients working.
+New installations override these "defaults", e.g. to improve security.

 | Option | Description | Required | Default Value |
 | ------ |------------ | -------- | ------------- |
 | `profileNumber`    | The number of this profile, every profile per instance has a unique number | yes | _N/A_ |